Swapnull/martynrushton-blog/README.md

 ### Metalsmith Plugins
 - Feed : An RSS feed
 - Word Count : A word count and estimated reading time.
+- Tags : Will create a page that list each post with that tag